1. What is an EXISTS subquery?

 can stop as soon as it finds the first match, improving performance.

-16. Can EXISTS
+16. Can EXISTS be used

-in JOIN
+in JOIN operations?

-is generally not used in JOIN
+EXISTS is generally not used in JOIN

 operations directly.
 However, you can simulate a semi-join or anti-join